SQream/sqream_docs/architecture/concurrency_and_scaling_in_sqream.rst

      - 6

-.. rubric:: The GPU you are using is not on the list?
+.. tip:: The GPU you're using is not on the list?

 Visit `SQreamDB Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_ for additional information.